 “And all at once summer collapsed into fall…” Oscar Wilde

-Summer felt as if it would go on forever this year, but alas, fall may finally be here.
-The days are definitely shorter, and the temps are starting to drop.
-Before we know it, the mountains will be full of snow and ice.
+Fall is finally here.
+The days are shorter and the temperatures are dropping.
+The high mountain summits are already full of snow and ice, and before we know, it lower elevations will be too.
 With the change of the seasons, we need to remember that the Ten Essentials and HikeSafe become even more important for a successful, fun hiking experience.

 Fallen leaves not only make the trail more difficult to follow, but rocks and roots become hidden, ankle twisting, tripping hazards.
 Remember to take care as you make your way through the leaf coverage.

-Recent storms have also left many obstacles in the trail.
-Large blowdowns can make navigation difficult, and extensive rain has left the trail saturated.
+Recent rain has left the trail saturated and water crossings high.
 Please stay on trail and avoid treading on the surrounding terrain.
 While everyone associates mud season with spring, there is also a short mud season in the fall as the ground starts to freeze but still has frequent thaws.
+If you need to ford a water crossing, make sure to unclip your pack, keep your shoes on, and face upstream.
 There is no shame in turning around if conditions don’t allow for easy passage!

-With less daylight hours available, starting adventures early will help make the most of it.
+With fewer daylight hours available, starting adventures early will help make the most of your time.
 Don’t forget that headlamps are also crucial in case your trip unexpectedly keeps you out past sunset.

 Although there may be sun and warmth in the valleys, the higher peaks commonly have winter conditions in late fall, so extra layers are critical.
 Extra jackets, hats, and gloves will make the cold, windy summits a more enjoyable and safe experience.